310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 {% endbubble %}

 {% bubble Hinata %}
 Ah--wait!
-So it’ll disappear as soon as it gets wet?!
+So it’ll disappear as soon as it gets wet!?
 I was playing around in the *Free to Touch* section, so my hands are all dripping wet!
 {% endbubble %}

 {% bubble Rei %}